SongBird Logo

 Just found a site that is cataloging various Jukeboxes, called JukeBox Guide.
 He has a page listing for the Carson City Manufacturing SongBirds.
 Looks like there were 4 versions of the record playing model.
 Pictured is one with a 120 selection mechanism.
 No pictures for any of the others.

-Carson City Manufacturing also made a "Country Classic" jukebox - in the shape of the front end of a pickup truck and they also did the rear end of a boat called the "Star Cruiser".
+Carson City Manufacturing also made a "Country Classic" jukebox - in the shape of the front end of a pickup truck and they also did the rear view of a boat called the "Star Cruiser".
+A CCPP pickup truck just recently (2010) sold on ebay that came from the estate of Michael Jackson.
+A video history of it's latest owner is on youtube .

 CD Version: